ray-project/ray/doc/source/train/overview.rst

 Ray Train distributes model training compute to individual worker processes across the cluster.
 Each worker is a process that executes the `train_func` on compute resources (for example, CPUs or GPUs).
 The number of workers determines the parallelism of the training job, and the `ScalingConfig` configures it.

-..
-Ray Train abstracts away the allocation and orchestration of nodes and compute resources for workers.
-..
-The user defines the number of workers in the scaling configuration.
-..
-The number of workers typically equals the aggregate number of GPUs (or CPUs?) you are allocating to the entire training job.

 .. _train-overview-scaling-config: